 Dr. Reed and her team are testing drugs to block immune effector functions while continuing to explore additional immune initiation pathways contributing to transplant rejection.

 In addition to researching ways to stop rejection, Dr. Reed is also developing ways to better diagnose and treat the chronic rejection we cannot stop.

-Dr. Reed patented a biomarker panel that allows physicians to determine if a patient is suffering from rejection without taking biopsies, which can be painful, costly, and sometimes deadly.
+Dr. Reed developed a biomarker panel that allows physicians to determine if a patient is suffering from rejection without taking biopsies, which can be painful, costly, and sometimes deadly.
 If commercialized, the panel could soon be available to facilities everywhere.
-Read more in Phosphorylated S6 Kinase and S6 Ribosomal Protein are Diagnostic Markers of Antibody-Mediated Rejection in Heart Allografts, published in Journal of Heart and Lung Transplantation.
+Read more in Apolipoprotein A1 and C-terminal fragment of a-1 antichymotrypsin are candidate plasma biomarkers associated with acute renal allograft rejection, published in Transplantation.

-Dr. Reed is also on a research team using precision medicine techniques to study cytomegalovirus (CMV), a common herpes virus that can damage transplants and devastate immunocompromised patients.
+Dr. Reed leads a research team using precision medicine techniques to study cytomegalovirus (CMV), a common herpes virus that can damage transplants and devastate immunocompromised patients.
 Backed by $8 million from the National Institute of Allergy and Infectious Diseases, the team plans to map the molecular processes of CMV infection to better assess patient risks and develop optimal treatments.